 |Residency||Must live in the U.S., U.S. territories or Canada|

 |Miscellaneous eligibility criteria||Affirm will consider the following details: |

 If Affirm won’t work for your borrowing needs, be sure to shop around for a lender that helps you meet your financial goals and can offer you the best-fitting interest rates, loan terms and amounts.

 How to get a loan with Affirm

 Even if you believe Affirm aligns with what you’re looking for in a personal loan, it never hurts to shop around and compare other lenders.
-It may be smart to consider BNPL alternatives.
 Here’s how Affirm stacks up against similar personal loan lenders.